 Welcome to my research website.
 I am a Postdoctoral Fellow at the Alaska Earthquake Center at the University of Alaska Fairbanks.
 I’m currently working with the seismic array data and developing a routine seismic array processing tool to detect and analyze seismic events in and around Alaska.

-I defended my Ph.D. thesis (August, 2018) titled as “Seismotectonics of Iran and Turkey from calibrated earthquake relocations”.
-I got my first Ms.C. degree from METU where I studied earthquake seismology, and second MS.C degree from CSM where I studied planetary geophysics.
+I defended my Ph.D. thesis (August 2018) titled “Seismotectonics of Iran and Turkey from calibrated earthquake relocations”.
+I got my first Ms.C. degree from METU where I studied earthquake seismology and second MS.C degree from CSM where I studied planetary geophysics.

-My research focuses on source characteristics of earthquakes; earthquake location and waveform modeling, and on satellite remote sensing.
+My Ph.D. research focuses on source characteristics of earthquakes; earthquake location and waveform modeling, and satellite remote sensing.
 I specifically work on achieving minimally-biased (calibrated), absolute earthquake locations.
-These calibrated locations typically have epicentral errors less than 5 km, and for recent events with available near-source data, focal depths can be constrained within 5 km errors.
+These calibrated locations typically have epicentral errors less than 5 km, and for recent events with available near-source data, focal depths can be constrained within 5 km of errors.